 with lakes, forests and a wonderful diversity of wildlife; a highly desirable

-in Hudson, one of Money Magazine's "100 Best Places to Live in America"; friendly people who share numerous interests; convenient access to the world-class medical and cultural centers of Cleveland and Akron; spacious,
+in Hudson, Ohio; friendly people who share numerous interests; convenient access to the world-class medical and cultural centers of Cleveland and Akron; spacious,

 with a flexible approach to customization; and most importantly,

-, an extensive and secure form of prepaid, future long-term care coverage.
+, an unlimited and secure form of prepaid long-term care coverage.

 What is a life plan community (or Continuing Care Retirement Community)?